-Forty percent of ATE projects created or substantially modified educational materials.
+Thirty-nine percent of ATE projects created or substantially modified educational materials.

-146 ATE projects developed or modified over 5,490 educational materials in 2021.
+123 ATE projects developed or modified over 5,270 educational materials in 2023.

-Additional materials developed include 270 instructor guides, 180 case studies or problem sets, 120 program curricula, and 20 textbooks.
-One project developed 470 mini-lecture videos.
-ATE projects also developed 180 other types of materials.
+Additional materials developed include 230 instructor guides, 220 case studies or problem sets, 160 program curricula, 140 interactive simulations, and 15 textbooks.
+ATE projects also developed 290 other types of materials.

-Educational materials created in 2021 by ATE projects were primarily disseminated through the projects' websites (65%) and conference presentations or booths (64%).
-This was followed by workshops (50%), ATE Central (the ATE program's archiving platform; 47%), and commercial publication (6%).

-One hundred twelve ATE projects disseminated educational materials that were created prior to 2021.
-These materials were primarily course curricula (53%), modules or instructional units (42%), and program curricula (36%).
-ATE projects also reported continued dissemination of lab experiments (34%), assessment activities or tests (33%), and lesson plans (31%) created in previous years.
+Educational materials created in 2023 by ATE projects were primarily disseminated through conference presentations or booths (76%) and the projects' websites (67%).
+This was followed by workshops (63%), ATE Central (the ATE program's archiving platform; 55%), other clearinghouses (23%), other methods (15%), and commercial publications (11%).
+One hundred five ATE projects disseminated educational materials that were created prior to 2023.
+These materials were primarily course curricula (61%), modules or instructional units (52%), lab experiments (48%), and program curricula (47%).
+ATE projects also reported continued dissemination of instructor guides (41%), assessment activities or tests (40%), lesson plans (37%), videos (35%), case studies (29%), interactive simulations (20%), and textbooks (10%) created in previous years.

-Posting materials on a project's website (63%) was the most prominent avenue for disseminating materials created in previous years.
-Fifty-two percent of projects distributed materials at a conferences, and 47% of projects distributed materials that were developed in a previous year at workshops.
+Conference presentations or booths (76%) were the most prominent avenue for disseminating materials created in previous years.
+Sixty-two percent distributed materials at workshops and 61% on a project webpage or website.

-Thirty-six of the 135 projects that developed and/or disseminated educational materials kept track of which other institutions are using their program and/or course curricula.
+Twenty of the 123 projects that developed and/or disseminated educational materials kept track of which other institutions are using their program and/or course curricula.

-390 institutions

-Used program and/or course curricula created by 36 ATE projects
+880 institutions Used program and/or course curricula created by 20 ATE projects